-Like every other part of the body, the eyes grow and change quickly in the first few years of life.
-Regular eye examinations are important to make sure that the child's eyes and vision are developing normally.
-It is also important for the doctor to find any problems, such as lazy eye or cataracts, as early as possible, so they can be treated before any damage is done to the child's vision.
+Like every other part of the body, your eyes grow and change quickly in the first few years of life.
+Regular eye examinations are important to make sure that your child's eyes and vision are developing normally.
+It is also important for the doctor to find any problems, such as lazy eye or cataracts, as early as possible, so they can be treated before any lasting damage is done to your child's vision.

 The American Academy of Ophthalmology (the medical society for eye doctors) recommends that children have eye examinations at these intervals:

-- Once before the child is 3 months old.
+- Once before a child is 3 months old.

 - Once between the ages of 6 months and 1 year.

 - Once at about 3 years of age.